Evonne Goolagong Cawley: Early life

 Evonne is the third of eight children from an Australian Aboriginal (Wiradjuri) family.
-Her father, Ken Goolagong, was an itinerant sheep shearer and her mother, Melinda, was a homemaker.
+Her father, Ken Goolagong, was a sheep shearer and her mother, Melinda, was a homemaker.
 Evonne was born in Griffith, New South Wales, and grew up in the small country town of Barellan.

+Goolagong grew up during the time of the stolen generations in Australia, and was directly impacted by it:

+Lucky not to be taken away by the stolen generation because I've had to hide a few times under the bed.
+We visited my cousin in Griffith, which is where I was born, in the mission there.
+Every time a shiny car would come down the road, my mum used to say "you better run and hide, the welfare man's going to take you away."
+So I remember hiding very nervously under the bed, 'cause I didn't want to get taken away.

 Despite the widespread disadvantage and prejudice Aboriginal people experienced in Australia, Goolagong was able to play tennis in Barellan from childhood, thanks to an area resident, Bill Kurtzman, who saw her peering through the fence at the local courts and encouraged her to come in and play.

 In 1965, Vic Edwards, the proprietor of a tennis school in Sydney, was tipped off by two of his assistants, travelled to Barellan to take a look at the young Goolagong, and immediately saw her potential.
 He persuaded her parents to allow her to move to Sydney, where she attended Willoughby Girls High School.
 There, she completed her School Certificate in 1968 and, at the same time, lived with the family of Edwards, who had become her legal guardian, coach, and manager.

-Career and Grand Slam tournament success
+Playing career

+Overall record

 With seven championships, Goolagong is 12th on the women's list of all-time singles Grand Slam winners, and ended her career with 86 singles titles.
 She took singles and doubles titles at the Australian Open and Wimbledon and singles and mixed doubles titles at the French Open.
 She never won the US Open.
 She won seven Grand Slam singles titles in her career, reaching a total of 18 Grand Slam singles finals.